Welcome to the Good Life

 Hunger

 Hunger drains over time no matter what you're doing.
-Eat cheap at an NPC shop, grab a meal from a food truck, or dine at a player-run restaurant.
+Eat cheap at an NPC shop or grab a meal from a player-run food cart or food truck.
 Skip meals and everything grinds to a halt.

 The Shortcut